 The Company's cash flow is dependent on delivery of its concentrates to market.
 The Company's contracts with the concentrate purchasers provide for provisional payments based on timing of concentrate deliveries.
-The Company has not had any problems collecting payments from smelters in a reliable and timely manner and expects no such difficulties in the foreseeable future.
+The Company has not had any problems collecting payments from concentrate purchasers in a reliable and timely manner and expects no such difficulties in the foreseeable future.
 However, this cash flow is dependent on continued mine production which can be subject to interruption for various reasons including fluctuations in metal prices and concentrate shipment difficulties.
 Additionally, unforeseen cessation in the counterparty's capabilities could severely impact the Company's capital resources.

-The Company made capital expenditures of \$8.0 million in 2016 and \$10.4 million for the same period of 2015, of which \$6.2 million was spent towards drilling and underground development costs while \$1.8 million was spent on purchase of property, plant and equipment.
-All of these projects are dependent upon the Company maintaining a strong capital position.
+The Company made capital expenditures of \$26.7 million in 2017 and \$8.0 million for the same period of 2016, of which \$10.8 million was spent towards drilling and underground development costs (net of preproduction revenues), while \$15.9 million was spent on purchase of property, plant and equipment.
+The Company expects funding of fiscal 2018 capital expenditures to be provided from internally-generated, operating cash flow from the San Rafael mine.
+The following table sets out the Company's contractual obligations as of December 31, 2017:

-Less than Over 5
+Over 5

-Total 1 year 2 -3 years 4 -5 years years
+Total 1 year r 2-3 years -5 years years

-Trade and other payables \$ 8,727 \$ 8,727 \$ - \$ - \$ -
+Trade and other payables \$ 10,393 \$ 10,393 \$ - \$ - \$ -

-Credit facilities 7,931 7,931 - - -
+Credit facilities 15,000 4,000 11,000 - -

-Interest on credit facilities 545 545 - - -
+Interest on credit facilities 1,601 856 745 - -

-Leases 1,763 352 621 499 291
+Leases 1,438 290 563 540 45

-Other long-term liabilities 882 - 108 - 774
+Other long-term liabilities 564 - 95 - 469

-Total \$ 19,848 \$ 17,555 \$ 729 \$ 499 \$ 1,065
+Total \$ 28,996 \$ 15,539 \$ 12,403 \$ 540 \$ 514